Kemetism: Principles of Kemetism

-Another important principle of Kemeticism is maat, order.
+One important principle of Kemeticism is maat, order.
 This concept was one of the cornerstones of religious thought of the Ancient Egyptians – its observance was supposed to ensure the stability of the world and its orderly running.
 Its importance is evident from the fact that even the pharaoh, who was understood as a divine being, was primarily tasked with bearing responsibility for and contributing to maat.
 The epitome of the concept in Ancient Egyptian religion was the eponymous goddess Maat and her symbol the ostrich feather.

 As a result, the respect of rules of all kinds by each individual was synonymous with support and maintenance of the cosmic order, while their non-observance could lead to its disruption.
 The collapse of maat would lead to the demise of the world and the victory of chaos.
 In pursuit of maat, Kemetic practitioners may follow prevailing ethical ideas and good manners.
 However, there is no explicitly binding text codifying moral norms.